neams-th-coe/cardinal/doc/content/source/problems/NekRSProblem.md

 []

-This auxiliary variable addition happens *automatically* in order to simplify the input file creation, so you don't need to add these variables yourself in the input file.
+This auxiliary variable addition happens *automatically* in order to simplify the input file creation, so you don't need to add these variables yourself.
 In addition to these auxiliary variables, `NekRSProblem` also automatically adds several [Receiver](https://mooseframework.inl.gov/source/postprocessors/Receiver.html) postprocessors that are used for ensuring conservation in the data transfers: